-However, it is essential to remember that there is no guarantee that smart contracts will be free from all risks.
-Developers must be ready to deal with the possibility of exploiting their contracts.
+However, it is essential to remember that smart contracts are not guaranteed free from all risks.
+Therefore, developers must be ready to deal with the possibility of exploiting their contracts.

 Our Conclusions – Tackling Smart Contract Vulnerabilities

 As the DeFi space grows, we expect to see more attacks on smart contracts.
-Developers must be aware of the risks and take steps to protect their contracts from attack.
+Therefore, developers must be aware of the risks and take steps to protect their contracts from attack.

 By taking several steps, developers can help to mitigate the risks associated with coding these smart contracts.
-However, it is essential to remember that there is no guarantee that smart contracts will be free from all dangers.
+However, it is essential to remember that smart contracts are not guaranteed to be free from all dangers.